denis-korolev/mattermost-webhook/README.md

 ![Test status on master](https://github.com/denis-korolev/mattermost-webhook/workflows/Master%20status/badge.svg)

-Client to work with Cargomart webhook
+Client to work with Matermost webhook
 ----------------------------------------

 This library will help you send messages to Mattermost by Webhook.